For cPanel & WHM version 68

 Use this interface to install an SSL certificate on a domain.
-Before you can use this feature, you must create or purchase a certificate, and you must have the certificate's key.
+Before you can use this feature, you must create or purchase a certificate, and you must possess the certificate's key.

 When you install a certificate, this interface indicates whether your certificate is self-signed.
 Self-signed certificates are easy targets for attackers and generate security warnings in your users’ web browsers.
 Only install a self-signed certificate temporarily, until you can replace the certificate with a certificate from a valid certificate authority (CA).